Marshall University announces refunds for unused dorm time

 “Even after these adjustments to your accounts, I know many of you may still have unmet needs,” university President Jerome Gilbert said.
 “The Marshall University Foundation has a Student Emergency Fund to which many of our loyal alumni and supporters have generously contributed.”

-The West Virginia Department of Health and Human Resources reported Sunday that 593 people had tested positive for the virus, and six people had died.
-There have been 16,124 residents tested for the virus, and 15,531 were negative.
+The West Virginia Department of Health and Human Resources reported Sunday that 611 people had tested positive for the virus, and eight people had died.
+There have been 16,257 residents tested for the virus, and 15,646 were negative.

-The sixth death was an 82-year-old woman from Wayne County with underlying health conditions.
+The latest deaths included an 82-year-old woman from Wayne County with underlying health conditions, a 25-year-old man from Logan County and an 80-year-old woman from Monongalia County.

 Most people who contract COVID-19 have mild or moderate symptoms, which can include fever and cough but also milder cases of pneumonia, sometimes requiring hospitalization.
 The risk of death is greater for older adults and people with other health problems.